 “What’s up?”

-“I’m behind in paying for my classes.”
-Victoria attended a local community college.
+“I’m behind in paying for my classes,” she said, looking down at her sneakers.
+After graduation, Victoria had enrolled in community college.

-“But I don’t think I’m going back to school anyway,” she said.
-Victoria went on to explain.
+“But I don’t think I’m going back to school anyway,” she said, giving a slight toss to her hair.
 “It’s the things people say.”

 “Like what?”

-“One of the other students asked me if I knew how to ‘do cocaine.’
+“One of the other students asked me if I knew how to “do cocaine”.
 ‘Why would I know how to do cocaine?’
 I asked him.
-‘Because that’s what Mexicans do, isn’t it?’”
+‘Because that’s what Mexicans do, isn’t it?’ he said.”

 She went on.

-“I decided to be brave in my sociology class and tell my story about coming to the United States when I was six years old.
+“I decided to be brave in my sociology class.
+To tell my story.
+How I came to the United States when I was six years old.
 About how my family got deported.
-I got extra credit for it,” she added with a flash of pride.
+I got extra credit for it,” she smiled with a flash of pride.

 Are you allowing anyone’s words to crush your dream?